t4ol1n/tif/talend-if/README.txt

 Starting TIF Container
 ======================

 The start scripts are in the container/bin directory.
-If you loaded the .zip version you will see windows starters, for the .tar.gz version you will see unix starters.
+If you loaded the .zip version you will see Windows starters, for the .tar.gz version you will see Linux/Unix starters.

 Scripts: